mkavulich/ccpp-doc/CCPPtechnical/source/ParamSpecificOutput.rst

 is set at the model level, where the exact details of schemes and suites are not known.
 This can lead to some tendencies erroneously being listed as available.
 For example, some PBL schemes have ozone tendencies and some don't, so some may have zero ozone tendencies.
 Also, some schemes don't have tendencies of state variables or tracers.
-Instead, they modify different variables which other schemes use to affect the state variables and tracers.
+Instead, they modify different variables, which other schemes use to affect the state variables and tracers.
 Unfortunately, not all of the 3D variables in CCPP have diagnostic tendencies.

 ====================================